 Frequently Asked Questions About Places To Visit In Sweden

-A. The Stockholm’s Archipelago, Stockholm Gamla Stan, Höga Kusten, Gothenburg Archipelago, Bohuslän Coast, Lake Siljan, Gotlands “Raukar”, Kungsleden, and Ales Stenar are some of the most scenic places in Sweden.
+The Stockholm’s Archipelago, Stockholm Gamla Stan, Höga Kusten, Gothenburg Archipelago, Bohuslän Coast, Lake Siljan, Gotlands “Raukar”, Kungsleden, and Ales Stenar are some of the most scenic places in Sweden.

-A. Yes, you can witness the Northern Lights, or Aurora Borealis, in Kiruna either during early-September or in March-end in the Swedish Lapland.
+Yes, you can witness the Northern Lights, or Aurora Borealis, in Kiruna either during early-September or in March-end in the Swedish Lapland.
 For the best experience of witnessing the Northern Lights here, you should visit the Aurora Sky Station in Abisko National Park.

-A. Swedish cuisine constitutes mainly of dairy products, soft bread (often sugared), berries, stone fruits, and various types of meat like beef, chicken, lamb, pork, eggs, and seafood.
+Swedish cuisine consists mainly of dairy products, soft bread (often sugared), berries, stone fruits, and various types of meat like beef, chicken, lamb, pork, eggs, and seafood.
 Swedish people are particularly fond of sweetened bread and you’ll find many varieties of it here, often mixed with some spices as well.
 A lot of meat-based dishes like meatballs are served here with lingonberry jam and are a specialty!

-A. Some of the best things to buy while shopping in Sweden include Lovikkavantar (Lovikka Mittens), Cheese Slicer, Snaps, Cloudberry Jam, Wooden Butter knives, Salty Liquorice, Polkagris, and Absolut Vodka.
+Some of the best things to buy while shopping in Sweden include Lovikkavantar (Lovikka Mittens), Cheese Slicer, Snaps, Cloudberry Jam, Wooden Butter knives, Salty Liquorice, Polkagris, and Absolut Vodka.